 In Building Healthy Minds, Dr. Stanley Greenspan says that if you are eliminating one form of a child’s expression, you must replace it with another.
 This is consistent with Dr. Gordon Neufeld‘s point that emotions need to be expressed.
 “Stop it!” won’t suffice.
 So guiding the child means we will help the child find a way to express the emotion inside that needs to come out.

 If a child likes to throw objects, you can have the child throw objects into a basket.
-If the child tends to kick, work on kicking a soccer ball while (s)he’s happy.
+If the child tends to kick, work on kicking a soccer ball while they’re happy.
 If the child hits, provide a pillow or hanging objects to hit for fun.
-When the child throws/kicks/hits inappropriately, you can remind him/her about the appropriate behaviour.
+When the child throws/kicks/hits inappropriately, you can remind them about the appropriate behaviour.

 It is more difficult if your child is behaving inappropriately due to sensory overload or pain.
-You know your child best to know if the child is in an environment that is very dysregulating and a medical professional should be able to help you determine if your child has an underlying medical cause for pain such as pain due to foods that can be corrected with dietary restrictions.
+You know your child best to know if the child is in an environment that is very dysregulating and a medical professional should be able to help you determine if your child has an underlying medical cause for pain.

 Modelling Empathy and Respect